grumdrig/jsfxr/README.md

 # Library

-You can use the jsxfr library to play sounds in your JavaScript game code.
+You can use the jsxfr library to generate and play sounds in your JavaScript game code.

 ## Node